When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 You should always dump the feces into the toilet before disposing of a diaper (1).

-How To Dispose Of Diapers Properly
+How To Dispose of Diapers in 5 Steps

 How to dispose of dirty diapers